This sour cream gluten free coffee cake has that classic rich, tender golden cake, topped with a that classic nubby, sweet streusel crumb topping.

 Substitutions for gluten free coffee cake ingredients

-How to make gluten free dairy free coffee cake
+Gluten free dairy free coffee cake

 There is a lot of butter in this recipe, both in the crumble topping and in the cake itself.
 The best replacement for the butter in both places is probably Melt or Miyoko's Kitchen brand vegan butter.

-If you can't use one of those vegan butters, try using Earth Balance buttery sticks (but cut back on the salt a bit).
 For the crumble topping, if you can't use vegan butter, try using Spectrum nonhydrogenated vegetable shortening.

-How to make gluten free egg-free coffee cake
+Gluten free egg-free coffee cake

-There are two eggs in this recipe, and you might be able to replace each of them with one “chia egg” each.
+There are two eggs in this coffee cake recipe, and you might be able to replace each of them with one “chia egg” each.
 For each, place 1 tablespoon ground white chia seeds + 1 tablespoon lukewarm water into a small bowl, mix, and allow to gel.

 If you make this recipe both egg-free and dairy-free, it will be a gluten free vegan coffee cake.

 If you can't have corn, try using arrowroot powder or even potato starch in place of cornstarch.
+If you can't have cornstarch, you'll have to avoid using Cup4Cup at all, since it is made with a lot of cornstarch.

 Easy Gluten Free Coffee Cake Recipe | Extra-moist with sour cream